The Galvanizing and Gracious Greater Channel Chapter of Jack and Jill of America Inc.

-The Greater Channel Chapter of Jack and Jill of America, Incorporated, was established in 1994.
-It has grown over the years through the vision and mission of each of its past Presidents – Glenda Thibeaux (1994-1996), Pat Pellerin (1996-2000), Carolyn McCray (2000-2002), Debra Johnson (2002-2005), Dawana M. Lewis Scott (2005-2006), Cheryl Fleming (2006-2008), Renee Lewis (2008-2010), Barbara Pierce (2010-2012), Melanie Flowers (2012-2014), Paula Harris (2014-2016), Demetra Jones (2016-2018) and Trela Parker (2018-2019).
+The Galvanizing and Gracious Greater Channel Chapter of Jack and Jill of America, Incorporated, has grown over the years through the vision and the mission of each of its past Presidents: Glenda Thibeaux (1994-1996), Pam Pellerin (1996-2000), Carolyn McCray (2000-2002), Debra Johnson (2002-2005), Dawana M. Lewis Scott (2005-2006), Cheryl Fleming (2006-2008), Renee Lewis (2008-2010), Barbara Pierce (2010-2012), Melanie Flowers (2012-2014), Paula Harris (2014-2016), Demetria Jones (2016-2018), Trela Parker (2018-2020), Stacey Frank (2020-2022), Juantongia Calvin (2022-2024).

 About Jack and Jill of America